 Adding Data from Orbital Missions and Airborne Investigations

-Data from satellite missions, Earth Venture (EV) missions, or airborne investigations must meet specific requirements.
+Data from satellite missions, Earth Venture (EV) missions, or airborne and field investigations must meet specific requirements.
 Below is a summary of these requirements.
 Inter-team responsibilities and relationships are also diagrammed below.

 (If your data are not from one of these platforms, please see the Competitive Program and Other Data Products page.)